Reaganak40/stegpass/README.md

 ### 2. Simplified Storage

 By using stegonography to store your passwords, you can basically store your passwords wherever you want.
-Your passwords aren't store in some clustered database, making them easily accessible to you at any time.
+Your passwords aren't stored in some clustered database, making them easily accessible to you at any time.
 Moreover, this decentralized approach allows you to transfer your passwords with no concerns about the medium by which you do it.
 Send your passwords in email, store them on the cloud, at the end of the day, its just an image file.

 ### 3. It's Fun

 Add personality to your passwords, choose images that resonate with you and your relationship with whatever service you are storing passwords for.
-For me, I store my Facebook password in an Mark Zuckerburg selfie.
 Moreover, this adds a unique layer of security to your passwords, because perhaps only you can associate some image with some service.
 Even if a hacker could find your password in the image file, they would have no idea what account and website it is for (assuming those are omitted from the image and filename).

 ## How does it work?